sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 **Our compensation pillars:**

 - Market competitive: we use a data-driven approach to set our salary bands, leveraging Radford salary survey data as our source of truth.
+In instances where Radford doesn't provide a strong role match, we may leverage other data sources (eg market data, Option Impact) to determine a final compensation band.

 - Transparent and equitable: we publish salary bands in [Assemble](https://app.assemble.inc/) to provide visibility into all roles and levels.
 Salary transparency enables accountability for all compensation decisions (hiring, promotions, merit) and ensures parity across levels and performance.